-Updates to the Curriculum involving the LGBTQ community that were started in 2020:
+Updates to the Curriculum involving the LGBTQ community starting in 2020:

 - a.
 New Lecturer, Dr. Lindsay Snow family medicine physician, for LGBTQ in healthcare who in addition to lecture, added a 1 hr interactive session with LGBTQ patients from their community to share their experiences. - b.
-Wrap-up session included a lesbian couple who discussed their health care case including both good and bad clinical experiences with students. - c.
-Dr. Snow has been very active in working with both students and faculty to develop an integrative LGBTQ curriculum to begin phased implementation in curriculum redesign.
-This involves integration of the AAMC LGBTQ core competencies into basic science lectures, clinical science lectures, clinical skills including CORE physical exams as well as History Taking, Phase 2 clerkships, and the interprofessional educational course (IPHC). - d.
+Wrap-up session in Block-3 included a lesbian couple who discussed their health care case including both good and bad clinical experiences with students. - c.
+Dr. Snow has been very active in working with both students and faculty to develop an integrative LGBTQ curriculum to begin phased implementation in Stage 2 and Stage 3 curriculum redesign.
+This involves integration of the AAMC LGBTQ core competencies into basic science lectures, clinical skills including CORE physical exams as well as History Taking, 3rd year clerkships, and the interprofessional educational course (IPHC). - d.
 Students in the Class of 2024 have formed an "Allies in Medicine" group that is hosting events and opportunities for all medical students. - e.
-Ally Training as part of the curriculum and attendance is mandatory for both year 1 and year 2 students.
+Ally Training will be part of the curriculum and attendance will be mandatory for both year 1 and year 2 students starting in Academic Year 2020-2021.